Stock Market Today: Asian Stocks Mixed as China Unveils 5% Economic Growth Target for 2024 - ExBulletin

 Hong Kong's benchmark index fell while Shanghai's rose slightly.

-Li Qiang, addressing the China opening meeting National People's Congressalso said Beijing would issue 1 trillion yuan ($139 billion) in long-term bonds to help fill financing gaps, provide support to financially struggling local governments and invest in cutting-edge technologies as well as in social support and education.
+Li Qiang, addressing the opening meeting of the Council National People's Congressalso said Beijing would issue 1 trillion yuan ($139 billion) in long-term bonds to help fill financing gaps, provide support to financially struggling local governments and invest in cutting-edge technologies as well as in social support and education.

 Li also said China would expand government-subsidized housing, part of a program aimed at reversing a slowdown in the property market after a crackdown on excess borrowing caused dozens of developers to default on their debts.